rianoc/parse_blog/parse.md

 * `*` is used to read a string column. `stringCol`
 * A space ` ` can be used to ignore a given column. `skipCol`
 * Any column to the right which is not given a parse rule is ignored. `ignoreCol`

 It is important to use `*` as your default rule rather than `S`.
 This is to ensure the process memory does not become bloated with unnecessary interned strings.

+For more information, setting and the loading of fixed-width fields see:
 * [https://code.kx.com/q/ref/filenumbers/#load-csv](https://code.kx.com/q/ref/filenumbers/#load-csv)

 ## Complex parsing